lazamar/lazamar.github.io/_posts/2017-05-23-calling-elm-functions-synchronously.md

 title: Calling Elm functions synchronously from JavaScript
 ---

+As my Elm codebase grows, I start to see more and more places where it would be great to share some business logic between my front-end Elm and my back-end Node.
+This is how I got my Node code to call my Elm functions synchronously.

+---
+**TL;DR**

+- Use a naughty *Native* module to turn your Elm functions into `Json.Decode.Value`s and send them through a port.
+- Check [https://github.com/lazamar/elm-synchronous](https://github.com/lazamar/elm-synchronous) for an [sscce](http://sscce.org/) example.

+---

-Disclamer: This is a naughty hack that uses the purposely undocumented `Native` api to trick the Elm runtime and may not continue to work in the future.
+**Warning**: This is a naughty hack that uses the purposely undocumented `Native` api to trick the Elm runtime and may not continue to work in the future.
 Check [this](https://github.com/eeue56/take-home/wiki/Writing-your-first-impure-Elm-Native-module) and [this](https://github.com/eeue56/take-home/wiki/Writing-Native#should-i-be-writing-native) for the concequences of using Native modules.

-As my Elm codebase grows, I start to see more and more places where it would be great to share some business logic between my front-end Elm and my back-end Node.

-I could use ports for that but they are inconvenient here for two main reasons:
+I could use ports for the Node-Elm connection but they are inconvenient here for two main reasons:

  - Ports are always asynchronous.
 The logic I want to implement is pure so synchronicity would make much more sense.